What Constitutes Domestic Violence?

 Before the defendant’s arraignment, the Deputy District Attorney will review the case and decide what level of charges to file.
 The prosecutor will typically file felony charges when there are injuries or where the defendant has a history of domestic violence on their record.
 Punishment may be increased when the victim experiences severe bodily injury from the defendant’s conduct.

 The prosecutor may file charges of corporal injury to a spouse as either a felony or a misdemeanor.
-Alternatively, the prosecutor may charge the defendant with domestic battery, which is a misdemeanor that usually involves physical contact which does not involve any injury, such as pushing and shoving between a husband and wife.
+Alternatively, the prosecutor may charge the defendant with domestic battery, which is a misdemeanor that usually involves physical contact that does not involve any injury, such as pushing and shoving between a husband and wife.

 Related Articles: